-- a widow, widower, civil or nominated partner
+- a widow, widower, civil or nominated partner, or

 The person complaining may ask a representative to handle their complaint on their behalf.
 The member must nominate their representative in writing and the representative must consent to this in writing.

 9.1.8 There are no set definitions that limit what an IDR can be about, and there is no exhaustive list.
 Broadly speaking if it is a pension related matter then it can be investigated under the IDR procedures.

-There are some circumstances when the Scheme Administrator and the Scheme Manager, Cabinet Office cannot consider a complaint under the IDR process.
+There are some circumstances when the Scheme Administrator and the Scheme Manager, Cabinet Office cannot consider a complaint under the IDR procedure.
 These include when:

 - the complaint is about a decision made by the Scheme Medical Advisor (SMA) – for example a decision not to grant Ill Health Retirement.
-Please read the guidance on complaint about the SMA, as only complaint about the process and not the decision can be considered.
+Please read the guidance on complaints about the SMA, as only complaints about the process and not the decision can be considered.

-If you are unsure if a complaint falls into one of the above categories, then you should contact MyCSP for advice on this before responding to the member.
+If you are unsure if a complaint falls into one of the above categories, then you should contact the Scheme Administrator for advice on this before responding to the member.
 However, if the complaint is not in one of these categories, then the Scheme Administrator and the Scheme Manager, Cabinet Office should be able to investigate.
 If the complaint does not fall under the remit of IDR, the Scheme Administrator will write to the member to explain this.

-What is an employer’s role in the IDR process?
+What is an employer’s role in the Internal Dispute Resolution (IDR) process?

 9.1.9 Your role in the IDR process is crucial to ensure the investigation is fair and reaches the right outcome.
-You will have access to the information and evidence MyCSP need to ensure MyCSP understand exactly what has happened.
-In every IDR you will also be given the opportunity to tell MyCSP your views of the situation, which will be considered before reaching an outcome.
+You will have access to the information and evidence the Scheme Administrator (MyCSP) needs to ensure they understand exactly what has happened.
+In most cases, you will also be given the opportunity to tell the Scheme Administrator your views of the situation, which will be considered before reaching an outcome.

 Some examples of the information you may be asked for by the Scheme Administrator or the Scheme Manager (Cabinet Office) are: